 We strongly recommend the use of mkrep.sh as it avoids forgetting particular details.
-However it is possible to manually configure a replica.
+However it is

 In the sample below, the replica name will be p4d_fr_bos, it is instance 1 on a particular host, the service user name is svc_p4d_fr_bos, and the master server's hostname is svrmaster.
 This is following Section 4.2.5, "Server host naming conventions"